Causes of Smog: Understanding its Effects and Solutions

 Environmental Effects

 Effects on Wildlife and Ecosystems: Smog adversely affects wildlife and ecosystems.
 Particulate matter and other pollutants can settle on plants and impede photosynthesis, leading to reduced crop yields and damage to vegetation.
+Ozone exposure further harms plants by increasing their vulnerability to diseases and drought, which can reduce agricultural productivity.
 Smog also contributes to the acidification of soils and water bodies, disrupting ecosystems and endangering plant and animal species.

 Socio-economic Effects